METRONET Noongar Reference Group

 The process has also helped members of the METRONET Noongar Reference Group reconnect with their language, which was lost many years ago when Noongar people were separated from family, Country and culture.

-METRONET Noongar Reference Group members Lera Bennell, Geri Hayden, Peter Michael, Doreen Nelson and Greg Ugle are driven by a passion to preserve Noongar culture for everyone in the wider community and hope that one day, Noongar is a widely celebrated language by all.
+METRONET Noongar Reference Group members Lera Bennell, Geri Hayden, Peter Michael, Doreen Nelson, Aunty Marion and Greg Ugle are driven by a passion to preserve Noongar culture for everyone in the wider community and hope that one day, Noongar is a widely celebrated language by all.

 Through the Noongar Place Names Initiative, they have worked in collaboration with METRONET to positively transform the way the Western Australian Government engages with First Nations people through greater consultation.
 Some members also have family connections to Perth’s train systems and hope that their contributions and efforts honour their previous generations’ work on the rail lines and reconnect them to their Noongar culture.